-Restricted assets include unspent revenue bond proceeds, funds for the current payment of debt service and unspent appropriations from the U.S. Congress for combined sewer overflow projects.
+Restricted assets include unspent revenue bond proceeds and funds for the current payment of debt service.
 These assets, which cannot be used for routine operations, are classified as restricted assets since their use is limited by the applicable debt covenants and Federal Appropriations Act.